 In Business Source Elite, in the left hand column there are options to "Refine Results".
 Look at the category "Source Type" and select "Trade Journals".
 Now all article results displayed will be in Trade Journals.
 Near the top of that column is a "Publication Date" slider.
 Use that to display more recently published articles.

 The links presented below are to the Marist College subscriptions.
 Speak with your local Reference Librarian for assistance in accessing and searching the relevant databases at your institution's library.

 ABI/Inform, Business Source Premier, and Business Source Elite index thousands of business magazine and journal aritcles, covering all aspects of industry information.
 There are articles are specific companies and products as well as articles discussing industry-wide conditions.
 All three resources also have industry profiles, most of which are available in full text.

 To find articles about an industry you can search by industry name, company name or NAICS code.

 In ABI/Inform there is a publication known as "First Industry Research Profiles".
-Limit your search to that document title, and select recent reports.
+It has been pulled on this guide.
+However, if your institution has not pulled them out simply limit your search to that document title, and select recent reports.